Do you remember learning about how to use punctuation marks correctly?

 They giggled and laughed as I read what each character said.
 A few pages into the story they noticed that each character used their specific punctuation mark over and over again.
 The book was a great opportunity to introduce using commas in a series, semicolons, and to review end punctuation.

-The kids enjoyed Semicolons, Cupcakes, and Cucumbers so much that I decided to put those characters to work by turning them into stick puppets for some fun hands-on learning punctuation mark activities.
+The kids enjoyed the book so much that I decided to put those characters to work by turning them into stick puppets for some fun hands-on learning punctuation mark activities.

 - Punctuation Mark Stick Puppets Printable